FlowFuse/device-agent/README.md

 This module provides an agent that runs Node-RED instances deployed from the FlowFuse platform.

+> [!IMPORTANT]
+> The v4 release of the device agent brings some potentially breaking changes:
+>
+> - The `latest` docker tag now points at a NodeJS 22 based container
+> - The docker container runs as a non-root user.
+If you mount an external host directory, ensure it is accessible to the user.
+>
+> More information about these changes are available in the [docker section](#docker).

 ## Prerequisites

- - NodeJS v18 or later
+ - NodeJS v18 or later.
+NodeJS v22 is recommended as the minimum version to use as that is what Node-RED v5 requires.
  - A FlowFuse platform to connect to

 For users that require NodeJS v14 and v16 support the v2.x stream will work.

 ## Supported Operating Systems